DataDog/datadog-api-client-go/api/v2/datadog/docs/SecurityFilterUpdateRequest.md

 ### NewSecurityFilterUpdateRequest

-`func NewSecurityFilterUpdateRequest(data SecurityFilterUpdateData, ) *SecurityFilterUpdateRequest`
+`func NewSecurityFilterUpdateRequest(data SecurityFilterUpdateData) *SecurityFilterUpdateRequest`

-NewSecurityFilterUpdateRequest instantiates a new SecurityFilterUpdateRequest object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewSecurityFilterUpdateRequest instantiates a new SecurityFilterUpdateRequest object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSecurityFilterUpdateRequestWithDefaults

 `func NewSecurityFilterUpdateRequestWithDefaults() *SecurityFilterUpdateRequest`

-NewSecurityFilterUpdateRequestWithDefaults instantiates a new SecurityFilterUpdateRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSecurityFilterUpdateRequestWithDefaults instantiates a new SecurityFilterUpdateRequest object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetData